mediamonks/channels/packages/channels/README.md

 For more info on how to define sound files, please refer to the [sample-manager page](https://www.npmjs.com/package/sample-manager).

+### Channels
+Channels are a way of organizing the sounds that are played.
+Note that they are completely optional

 ### Changing volume

 There are three places where volume is applied: